College of Science and Health > Academics > Speech Language Pathology > About > Community Advisory Board

 Her areas of experience include culturally and linguistically responsive standards-based learning and assessment and curriculum development.
 Additionally, she has significant background in creating, facilitating and/or implementing differentiated professional development focused on instructional practices that promote content and language development for emergent bilingual students, as well as highlight students' home languages and cultural experiences as valued assets.
 Dr. Acevedo approaches her work within a lens of educational equity and is an advocate for providing increased access and opportunities of rigor and relevance for marginalized groups.
 She has presented at local, state and national conferences on such areas as, dual language implementation, best practices for serving multilingual learners, parental engagement initiatives, and collective teacher efficacy.
 She is also an appointed member of the Illinois Advisory Council on Bilingual Education for ISBE.

-Sharon Kummerer, Board Member
+Sharon Kummerer, Founding Board Member

 S Kummerer

-Sharon Kummerer (Ph.D., CCC-SLP) is a bilingual (English-Spanish) speech-language pathologist (SLP) at Schwab Rehabilitation Hospital and an adjunct faculty member at the University of Illinois at Chicago (UIC).
+Sharon Kummerer, Ph.D., CCC-SLP, is a bilingual (English-Spanish) speech-language pathologist (SLP) at Schwab Rehabilitation Hospital and an adjunct faculty member at the University of Illinois at Chicago (UIC).
 Dr. Kummerer teaches courses in Psycho-Educational Assessment for English Language Learners with Disabilities and Language Development, Diversity, and Disabilities.
 She received her B.A. from Marquette University, M.A. from the University of Illinois at Urbana-Champaign, and Ph.D. in Special Education from UIC.

 Her research and clinical interests concern providing culturally responsive services to monolingual Spanish and bilingual (Spanish-English) Latinos and their families.
 Dr. Kummerer’s areas of clinical expertise include aphasia, articulation/phonology, Autism Spectrum Disorder, childhood apraxia of speech, dysarthria, dysphagia, language delays and disabilities, neuromuscular and neurodegenerative disorders, right hemisphere cognitive impairment, telehealth, and traumatic brain injury across the lifespan.
 Dr. Kummerer has published on topics concerning language intervention and parental collaboration with children from Mexican-American homes.
 Engagement in professional service includes doctoral thesis committees, manuscript reviewer, and SLP clinical supervision.

-Ashleigh Pierce, Board Member
+Ashleigh Pierce, Founding Board Member

 A Pierce